Skip to content

 @Test

-public void saveElectionResults() {
+public void ecritureResultatsElections() {

-// save the results to the database
+// results are entered into the database

-// verify the results (seats, votes, eliminate)
+// we check the results (seats, votes, eliminates)

 // temporary

-throw new RuntimeException("[writeElectionResults] not yet implemented");
+throw new RuntimeException("[ecritureResultatsElections] not yet implemented");

 }